Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Multiple Entry Travel

-Travel in and out of Australia as many times as you like.
-Note: time spent outside Australia does not extend your visa duration.
-Plan travel accordingly to make the most of your stay period.
+Travel in and out as often as you like.
+Time outside Australia does not extend your visa — plan travel to make the most of your stay.

 👨👩👧